Reflecting on our strides in positioning the U.S. pork industry as a responsible, data-driven leader in global sustainability.

 What is Sustainability?

-Sustainability for America’s pork producers is about doing what’s right for people, pigs and the planet by following the industry’s We CareSM ethical principles.
+Sustainability for America’s pork producers is about doing what’s right for people, pigs and the planet by following the industry’s We Care® Ethical Principles.

 We Care gives the pork industry a solid foundation to build upon.
 The next step is to measure efforts in each of the ethical principles.

-Pork producers are encouraged to request a customized On-Farm Sustainability Report to help measure and document continuous improvement efforts for the pork industry.
+Pork producers are encouraged to request a Checkoff-funded Pork Cares Farm Impact Report to help measure and document continuous improvement efforts for the pork industry.

 Building Public Trust to Protect Freedom to Operate

 Today’s savvy customers and consumers want to know more.